C-metric in a (nut)shell: Class III

 The $r>0$ chart describes the exterior of a black hole whose horizon is at $r=r_h$.
 The $r<0$ chart exhibits two phases of acceleration, slow and rapid, depending on the relative positions of $r_{\mrm{D}}$ and $\rc$.

 In the slow phase of acceleration, defined by the radial coordinate $r$ is bounded between spatial infinity at $r=-\infty$ and the conformal boundary, $-\infty<r<\rc$.
 In the rapid acceleration phase, a droplet horizon forms --- as in the Class $\mrm{II}_{\mrm{right}}$ rapid acceleration regime.
-The geometry of this solution is depicted in~\autoref{fig:Class III right ranges}.

-There is, however, a key distinction between the $r<0$ patches of the Class $\mrm{II}_{\mrm{right}}$ and the periodic Class III solutions; in the periodic Class $\mrm{III}_{\mrm{right}}$ solution, the conformal boundary reaches spatial infinity at $\phi=0$.
+There is, however, a key distinction between the $r<0$ patches of the Class $\mrm{II}_{\mrm{right}}$ and the periodic Class III solutions; in the Class $\mrm{III}_{\mrm{right}}$ solution, the conformal boundary reaches spatial infinity at $\phi=0$.
 As such, the $r<0$ patch has the spatial topology of (an open subset of) $\RR^2$, rather than $\RR\times\SSS^1$, and no closed loops of constant $r$ may form.
 Because of this, we may not form a shell in the $r<0$ patch and we must restrict our attention to the $r>0$ black hole exterior.

 In~\autoref{fig:Class III right} \textbf{(a)} and \textbf{(b)}, we plot the shell radial and angular coordinates as functions of the shell's intrinsic coordinate $\phi$.
 For small values of $M$, the shell resembles a cardioid and is pinched at $\phi=0$ with a cusp at $\phi=\pi$, at which points the string and strut (indicated by the dashed lines) meet the shell respectively.
 The shell becomes less deformed as $\wt{M}\to\wt{M}_{\mrm{max}}$.
 The angular coordinate exhibits slight nonlinearities.
-We remark that $\wt{M}_{\mrm{min}}=0$; hence the $\wt{M}=\wt{M}_{\mrm{min}}$ plot depicts a shell with an exterior geometry of Torricelli's trumpet.
+We remark that $\wt{M}_{\mrm{min}}=0$; hence the $\wt{M}=\wt{M}_{\mrm{min}}$ plot depicts a shell with an exterior geometry of Torricelli's trumpet~\eqref{eqn:cylinder}.

 In~\autoref{fig:Class III right} \textbf{(c)} and \textbf{(d)}, we plot the shell energy density $\rho$ and pressure $p$, both of which may be positive for negative.
 For $\rho,~p<0$, the energy density and pressure are maximised at the pinch at $\phi=0$.
-For $\rho,~p>0$, the energy density and pressure are maximised at $\phi=\pi$.
+For $\rho,~p>0$, the energy density and pressure are maximised at $\phi=\pm\pi$.
 As $\wt{M}\to\wt{M}_{\mrm{max}}$, the energy density becomes evenly distributed across the shell, as anticipated by~\eqref{eqn:large M SE}.
 The energy density and pressure increase with $M$ and, as before, we find both physical ($\rho>0$) and unphysical ($\rho<0$) shells over the range of $M$.
 There is a critical exterior mass parameter $M_{\mrm{crit}}$